Idnan/Easy-Tabs/README.md

 # Easy-Tabs
 Allows you to easily manage your tabs.
 Now you can easly pin/unpin, reload and hide/unhide with single clicks

+You can find it on chrome web store: http://goo.gl/2ozTBz

 Easy Tabs allows you to be more productive in your daily internet usage.
 It allows you to:

 - Reload all the opened (pinned) tabs at once